xuyungang/GLiMMPS_pipeline/README.md

 **Outputs:**

  Two folders:
   - **parallel.tmpasso/** includes all associations, one file per AS event; one subfolder per chromosome; and one PDF per AS event that has at least one significant sQTL.
-This the main results of sQTLs
+These are the main results of sQTLs.
   - **parallel.tmpgeno/** includes all tempory files used by the statistical analysis.
 For debugging only.